 This often begins with identifying an overarching vision that will serve as the plan’s north star—the direction you want everyone involved to head toward.
 The vision has to be something people can excited about.
 It is essential that it be aspirational—something that will be challenging and worthwhile to pursue.

 Next, specific near-term goals or priorities should be identified that guide your direction over the next three to five years.
 These will be used to prioritize resources and align staff efforts with intended outcomes, allowing the entire organization to contribute to the successful achievement of the overall vision.

 All goals must support achieving your vision and be supported by strategies that define successful outcomes.
 It is important to consider how each goal helps achieve the vision and how each strategy supports each goal.
-Almost all strategic plans have big, far-reaching goals—like improving public safety.
+When developing a strategic plan, keep in mind that almost all strategic plans have big, far-reaching goals—like improving public safety.
 But the rubber hits the road when you get specific with your strategies.
 Identify specific, measurable, intended outcomes like “reduce crime by 10%.”
 Your strategies need to be measurable and achievable within a specific timeframe.

 Once you’ve defined success by selecting strategies to reach your goals, the specific actions you will take to implement those strategies should be identified.
 Actions realize the intended outcomes of the plan and include the tasks, milestones, dates and resources needed to achieve them.
 These are the fundamental building blocks of reaching your vision, the actual steps you take along that journey.